 “I assure you we shall not,” said Sir William Pickford, in a final rebuke before dismissing the witness.
 “Any more than we shall be influenced, if I may say so, by a good many hearsay statements, which are in your statement, and as to which you have not given us any evidence.” •

-This is an edited extract from Phillip Schuler: The Remarkable Life of One of Australia’s Greatest War Correspondents, published this month by Allen & Unwin.
+This is an edited extract from Phillip Schuler: The Remarkable Life of One of Australia’s Greatest War Correspondents, published by Allen & Unwin.